- Tap into your passion and skill sets to help define and drive your new business.

 7. Put your professional team together

 You can't do it alone.
-It's important to cultivate a network of supporters, advisors, partners, allies and vendors.
+It's important to cultivate a network of supporters, professionals, partners, allies and vendors.
 If you believe in your business, others might too.
 Join networks such as your local chamber of commerce, social networks, and other relevant business groups.
 Realistically, you may need help with payroll, billing, taxes, marketing, real estate, etc. You can only be an expert in so many areas.
 By selecting partners with different expertise, you can broaden the scope of your business.
 This could expand your customer base, increase your earning potential, and give you time to grow your business.

-As you plan to launch a new enterprise, consider working with a financial advisor who can help keep your personal finances and retirement planning on track, allowing you to focus on growing and running your business.
+As you plan to launch a new enterprise, consider working with a financial professional who can help keep your personal finances and retirement planning on track, allowing you to focus on growing and running your business.

 Next steps to consider